Did you know that disengaged employees cost organizations around $450-$550 billion each year? [Source: Haiilo]

 Aligning a company's culture with individual values can significantly enhance employee engagement.
 Following are some of the ways that you can implement this:

 There are many benefits to supporting and encouraging employee wellness at the workplace.
-Wellness programs help
+With wellness programs, you can

 According to Zippia, 80% of employees whose employers are engaged in their wellness say they enjoy work.
-This concludes the fact that wellness programs contribute to employee satisfaction at work.
+This concludes the fact that workplace wellness contribute to employee engagement and satisfaction at work.

 Opportunities for employees to be creative and innovative in their roles can increase engagement.
 To put it simply innovation drives engagement, and in turn, engaged employees contribute to innovation.